Physical therapist assistants fulfill an important role in preventive and rehabilitative patient care

-The physical therapist assistant (PTA) program is offered in two formats: on campus in a traditional class setting, or in a part-time online/hybrid format.
-The purpose of the program is to graduate skilled technical health care professionals who are capable of carrying out treatment programs under the supervision of licensed physical therapists.
+The mission of Whatcom's physical therapist assistant (PTA) program is to graduate skilled technical health care professionals who are capable of carrying out treatment programs under the supervision of licensed physical therapists.
 Curriculum design is oriented to develop skills as well as comprehension of underlying theory, both of which are essential to competent practice.

 Click here for information on number of applicants, number of graduates, licensing pass rates and employment.
 "Total applicants" refers to the number of applications received which had all application requirements satisfied on or before the application deadline.

 Community invited to campus open house on June 19